OneMoreSummer/academic-kickstart/content/post/age-ordered-shirt-numbering-fixes-relative-age-effect-during-trials/index.md

 'Results revealed a significant selection bias for the scouts in the no-age information group, and that bias remained when scouts knew the players' dates-of-birth.
 Strikingly though, the selection bias was eliminated when scouts watched the games knowing the shirt numbers corresponded to the relative ages of the players.’

-This couldbe more/most appropriate to the early stages of the pathway.
+This could be more/most appropriate to the early stages of the pathway.
 The study was with U11 male footballers.

 [Study](https://pubmed.ncbi.nlm.nih.gov/27238077/#:~:text=When%20placed%20into%20age%20groups,show%20how%20to%20reduce%20it.)
 (2017)

+UPDATE 25.4.2021:

+Some as yet unpublished research repeated the age ordered shirts technique but with maturity rather than relative age and it worked equally well in countering coach evaluation biases.
+Dr. Sean Cumming, Department for Health, University of Bath.